VIDA-NYU/domain_discovery_tool/README.md

 # Domain Discovery Tool (DDT)

+> NOTE: The code in this repository is currently unmaintained.

 This repository contains the Domain Discovery Tool (DDT) project.
 DDT is an interactive system that helps users explore and better understand a domain (or topic) as it is represented on the Web.
 It achieves this by integrating human insights with machine computation (data mining and machine learning) through visualization.
 DDT allows a domain expert to visualize and analyze pages returned by a search engine or a crawler, and easily provide feedback about relevance.
 DDT addresses important challenges:

 * It assist users in the process of domain understanding and discovery, guiding them to construct effective queries to be issued to a search engine to find additional relevant information;